mardix/gokku/README.md

 # Bokku

-A small PAAS to deploy Flask/Django, Node, PHP and Static HTML sites using GIT, similar to Heroku
+A small PAAS to deploy Flask/Django, Node, PHP, Go application and Static HTML sites using GIT, similar to Heroku

 ## Setup